-“But what the fudge is it?!”
-Well lets go through a quick example using image 3…
+Lets go through a quick example using image 3…

 At 1:46AM the high tide in the morning (Yellow circle) was 6.7m higher than the Lowest Astrological Tide Chart Datum.
 Similarly, at 7:59AM the low tide in the morning (Blue circle) was still 3.15m higher than the Lowest Astrological Tide Chart Datum.

 I don’t want to get too deep into the factors that effect these measurements but the amount a tide moves changes throughout the year.
-In the UK for example, there’s a bigger difference between high and low tides in the winter months than in the summer months.
+In the UK for example, there’s a bigger difference between high and low tides in the Winter months than in the Summer months.

 As image 4 shows, the chart on the left has three different shades of grey to indicate the three types of light that occur in one day.
 Again, there’s a more detailed table on the right displaying the times for; First Light (Yellow dotted line), Sunrise (Blue dotted line), Sunset (Orange dotted line) and Last light (Green dotted line).